-For Instance, Companies like Amway provides their product catalogues to their prospects.
-The Customers can choose their product from the variety of products and place the order accordingly.
+Example: Companies like Amway provides their product catalogues to their prospects.
+The Customers can choose among several products and place an order as required.

-The marketers approach their prospective clients through client meetings.
+Here, marketers approach their prospective clients through client meetings.
 It is a more personalised and effective type of direct marketing.
-Product demonstration and detailed explanation at the client place help close the deal.
+Also, product demonstration and explanation at the client’s place help close the deal.

-For Instance, Byju’s approaches its target customers by demonstrating its Byju’s kit at the customer’s place.
+Example: Byju’s approaches its target customers by demonstrating its kit at the customer’s place.
 The kit contains a bag, study material, badge, chip and a tablet.

-In this form of marketing, marketers communicate with their customers via telephone or call centres.
+Here, marketers communicate with their customers via telephone or call centres.
 Tele-marketing reduces costs and enhances customer satisfaction.
-Companies use Inbound Telemarketing or Outbound Telemarketing.
+Companies either go for Inbound Telemarketing or Outbound Telemarketing.

-- Outbound Telemarketing: Calls made by the company to the customers for a marketing campaign.
-For Instance, Banks and NBFC promote their financial products like credit cards, mutual funds, etc., through Telecalling.
+Calls made by the company to the customers for a marketing campaign.
+For Instance, banks promote their financial products like credit cards through Telecalling.

-Kiosks are the informative corner of the company in the form of stalls, canopy or machines placed in an area with high footfall.
-Companies representative provides information about the product and facilitates sales in the kiosk.
+Kiosks are the informative corner of the company placed in an area with high footfall.
+It can be in the form of Stalls, Canopy or Machines.
+Companies representative provides information about the product and facilitates sales on the Kiosk.

-For Instance, different brands stalls or standees are installed at shopping malls.
+For Instance, installation of stalls or standees of different brands at shopping malls.

 - Online Advertisements